-November 1 is our submission deadline for Early Action and Early Decision II.
-January 1 is our submission deadline for Early Decision II and Regular Decision.
+November 1 is our submission deadline for Early Action and Early Decision I applications.
+January 1 is our submission deadline for Early Decision II and Regular Decision applications

 Is financial aid available?

 Yes.
 Our financial aid policy is need-based, meaning we guarantee to meet all demonstrated financial need from each student’s family.
-Each financial aid package is tailored to the student and family’s particular financial profile; we require a few forms in order to offer you an appropriate package.
-Although you may apply for financial aid at any time, we recommend that you apply for aid when you apply for admission in order to receive an aid decision in a timely manner.
+Each financial aid package is tailored to the student and family’s particular financial profile; we require a few forms in order to offer students an appropriate package.
+Although students may apply for financial aid at any time, we recommend that they apply for aid when they apply for admission in order to receive an aid decision in a timely manner.
 Learn more about applying for UChicago’s financial aid.